mgribbins567/gos-fpl/posts/season-3-wu-5.md

 ---

 Happy gameweek 5!
-This week waiver's are due Friday at 3am PDT / 6am EDT so get them in!
+This week's waiver's are due Friday at 3am PDT / 6am EDT so get them in!
 This week had some great matchups, including the first draw of the season (and almost 2 more!), so let's get into it.
 Starting with high flying Matt, whose winning streak has been broken by Darryan in a 40-all draw.
 Other close matchups include Luke's narrow 36-35 victory over Gavin, who is still searching for his first win of the season, and Coop's 23-22 win over Emily.
 Soph put up the highest score of the week with an impressive 61 points to pick up 3 points off of Andrew, who scored 19.

 Full results are as follows: